susankorgen/cygnet-software/README.md

 Status: Solid first version with English/French localization - December 22, 2020

 Plan to add more?
 Yes.
 TO DO: comments at end of main.js.

+**Try it!** Download the zip, extract files, open hanoi/index.html in a browser.